SteelCompendium/data-rules-md-dse/Abilities/Kits/Dual Wielder/Double Strike.md

   type: kit-ability/dual-wielder
 effects:
   - roll: Power Roll + Might or Agility
-    t1: 4 damage
+    tier1: 4 damage
-    t2: 6 damage
+    tier2: 6 damage
-    t3: 8 damage
+    tier3: 8 damage
+  - name: Effect
-  - effect: If you use this ability on your turn, you can use it against one target, then use your maneuver and your move action for that turn before using the ability against a second target.
+    effect: If you use this ability on your turn, you can use it against one target, then use your maneuver and your move action for that turn before using the ability against a second target.
 You still use the same power roll for both targets.
-    name: Effect
 ```